a

 Round Lake Peaceful Evening

-The trail runs North and South along the far shore, the East shore of the lake.
+The trail between the South Upper Truckee Trailhead to Meiss Meadow runs North and South along that far shore, the East shore of the lake.
 South towards Meiss Meadow is to the right.

 Cold late Fall afternoon.
-Looking at the North Shore of a very depleted Round Lake.
+Looking Northwest across the North Shore of a very depleted Round Lake.

 Round Lake very low Fall level